google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 # What is being "activated"?

-$$a = activation(bias + \sum_{i=0}^{n}{x_i})$$
+$$a = activation(bias + \sum_{i=0}^{n}{w_{i}x_i})$$

 <!--
+Recall that neural networks are inspired by neurons in the brain.
+The idea is that when one neuron fires, it signals to other neurons that it's time to fire.

-If you think about a neural network, it is a series of layers.
+If you think about an artificial neural network, it is a series of layers.
 Each of these layers contains one or more nodes.
 The layers operate one at a time, feeding data from the top of the model through to the outputs.

-When a layer runs, it passes all of it's output to each node in the next layer.
-This output is a list of numbers.
-The receiving node sums up those numbers, along with it's own trained bias in order to create it's output.
-This number that is added up has an activation function applied to it before it is passed to the next layer though.
+Our goal is to decide if (and with how much intensity) a particular node "fires."

+A node in layer n, receives input data from every node layer n-1 (the previous layer).
+Each piece of incoming information, $x_{i}$, is multiplied by a particular weight, $w_{i}$.
+Then we sum them all together along with the node's trained bias to create an output.
+Given this output value we now want to determine if this node "fires" (i.e. is activated), and that is what the activation function does.
+Thus, we feed the output sum from the current node into the activation funtion to determine the activation level of our current node.
+Then this value is fed into the nodes in the next layer.

 -->